Bloomberg-Beta/Manual/Manual.md

 In some cases, where we know the team well, we’ve helped founders (even before we decide whether to invest) write their deck for other investors.

-In day-zero companies, we don't pay much attention to your milestones -- if you are in the discovery phase, trying to figure out what works, you'll generally be unable to predict where you will be beyond 2 months from now.
+In day-zero companies, we don't pay much attention to your milestones -- if you are in the discovery phase, trying to figure out what works, you'll generally be unable to predict where you will be beyond two months from now.

 We do care about what metrics you intend to track -- what experiments are you running, what hypotheses is your first product testing.